 For more than a year, I have barely eaten beef.
-While I like it, my body isn’t fond of it and I’ve found that avoiding it means that I can live with less bouts of my severe asthma – and less medication.
-It was a no brainer to eat less of it.
+While I like it, my body isn’t fond of it and I’ve found that avoiding it means that I can live with fewer bouts of my severe asthma – and less medication.
+It was a no-brainer to eat less of it.

 That said, I have never set out to eliminate it from my diet altogether.
 Everything in moderation, you know?
 So, with summer nearing (could someone please tell Mother Nature that summer is almost here?
 I don’t think she got the memo for New England), I plan to enjoy a few burgers this summer.
 But because I rarely eat beef, I want to make it count when I do.

 At the same time, I have made a commitment to losing weight and generally being healthier.
 It’s kind of a catch-22.
 I want to be healthy, but I also want to enjoy life … and the food I eat.
 And while I do really like turkey burgers and chicken burgers, nothing substitutes for a great beef burger when that’s really what you want.
 So, what’s a girl to do?